hannesvdc/PyCont/README.md

-# PyCont
+# PyCont-Lite

-**PyCont** is a simple, matrix-free pseudo-arclength continuation library for solving parametric nonlinear systems of the form
+**PyCont-Lite** is a simple, matrix-free pseudo-arclength continuation library for solving parametric nonlinear systems of the form

 $$
 G(u, p) = 0